Sudanese pound: Questionable new notes

 In 2005, the National Public Radio of the United States reported that forces in southern Sudan were printing pound notes bearing the name "Bank of New Sudan", but there is no such bank.
 In addition, numbers of the banknotes had duplicate serial numbers.
 Their legitimacy is questionable.

 Second pound

 When introduced on 10 January 2007, the second Sudanese pound replaced the Sudanese dinar at a rate of 1:100.
 This new currency was mandated by the 2005 Comprehensive Peace Agreement signed between the Sudanese government and the Sudan People's Liberation Movement to end the country's 21- year civil war.
 Deputy Governor Badr-Eddin Mahmoud said the cost to print the new currency was US$156 million.
 Banknotes of LS 1, LS 2, LS 5, LS 10, LS 20 and LS 50 were issued.
 The LS 1 note was replaced by a coin at the end of November 2011.

-Third Pound
+Current pound

 Banknotes of the third pound are similar in style to those of the second pound but with changes in colour scheme, the removal of certain symbols associated with the south and a redrawn map of the country after the secession of the south.